What is the Distance Learning ID Card?

 How does a Distance Learning ID Card differ from a UCard?

 The UCard is the official UMass Amherst campus student ID card.
 The main difference between the two cards is that the UCard is designed to be a stand-alone ID card, and includes an official photo taken at the UCard Office.
-The UCard also provides access to a number of on-campus services, which the Distance Learning ID Card does not.
+The UCard also includes technology that provides access to a number of on-campus services, which the Distance Learning ID Card does not.

 As a Distance Learning student, can I get a UCard?

 Yes, provided that you come to campus to have your photo taken and pick up your card in person.
 Please note that the UCard Office does not mail UCards.
-If you already purchased a Distance Learning ID card and come to campus at some later date, you can drop by the UCard Office and trade in your current Distance Learning ID Card for a new UCard at no additional cost.
+If you already purchased a Distance Learning ID card and come to campus at some later date, you can drop by the UCard Office and trade in your current Distance Learning ID Card for a UCard at no additional cost.